lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 {% include image.html url="/assets/images/02/quad_edge/quad_edge.png" classes="fill_black" description="Each edge also knows the other edges that are part of the same quad-edge, which we can access by rotating the edge counter clockwise." %}

-{% include image.html url="/assets/images/02/quad_edge/edge_ring.png" classes="fill_black" description="Finally, each edge knows the next edge, when rotating counterclockwise around its vertex/face of origin, i.e. its edge-ring." %}
+{% include image.html url="/assets/images/02/quad_edge/edge_ring.png" classes="fill_black" description="Finally, each edge knows the next edge, when rotating counterclockwise around its vertex of origin, i.e. its edge-ring." %}

 </div>

-This might look like a lot of information, but as we will see most of it is redundant and doesn't need to stored directly.

 The information above describes the complete topology of our mesh, which we can access using the following basic operations:
 - `rot(e)`: Gives us the next edge in a quad-edge.
 As each quad-edge consists of four edges, the result of the fourth rotation is our initial edge, again.